leoguti85/MADAN/README.md

 <img src="figures/office.png">
 </p>

-###### Figure 1.
+<font size="+1">Figure 1.
 A toy example of work relation network.
 Nodes have  attributes  describing  individual  features.
 Node  at-tributes define structural clusters in multiple scales.
 At the 1st scale outlier nodes (O1,O2,O3) lie within a local con-text, i.e, offices.
 In a 2nd scale, departments emerge as new contexts where O2 is not defined.
-Finally, at a larger scale O3 remains as a global anomaly in context of the whole company.
+Finally, at a larger scale O3 remains as a global anomaly in context of the whole company.</font>

 Here you can find the code of the algorith with some examples implemented on our paper: